Thomas-Duggan/Dosirak-LiFT/README.md

  - Have the home.py Quit button clear the shell temp folder
  - Remove reliance on shell temp folder
  - Add failsafe in case logo.png is deleted
+ - Add update option in settings or a popup window

 WPE for XFCE
  - Add ability to install custom videos not from WPE